dmbarbour/glas/docs/GlasApps.md

 It is inconvenient to require multiple transactions for heuristically 'safe' operations, such as reading a file or HTTP GET.
 In these cases, an escape hatch from the transaction system is convenient.
 Background eval is a viable escape hatch for this role.
 Proposed API:

-* `sys.refl.bgeval(MethodRef, Args)` - evaluate `MethodRef(Args)` in a background transaction logically prior to the calling transaction, commit, then continue with a returned value.
-While waiting, if the calling transaction is aborted due to change in external conditions, the background transaction should also be aborted.
-To keep it simple, argument and return values are limited to plain old data.
-The method reference is an abstract name, subject to namespace-based access control.
+* `sys.refl.bgeval(MethodName, Args)` - evaluate `MethodName(Args)` in a background transaction logically prior to the calling transaction, commit, then continue with a returned value.
+If the calling transaction is aborted, so is an incomplete background transaction.
+The argument and return value types must be plain old data.
+The method name is an abstract reference to the local namespace.

-Background eval can be used within a transaction loop and is fully compatible with transaction loop optimizations including incremental computing, reactivity, and replication on non-deterministic choice.
-In the latter case, we can implicitly fork the caller to handle each return value.

-We can safely leverage background eval for cacheable read-only queries or to lazily process background tasks that would have otherwise been handled in a concurrent loop (e.g. via 'step').
-There is some risk of thrashing if the background transaction has a read-write conflict with the calling transaction, but thrashing is easy to recognize and debug.

-## Lazy and Future Eval?
-Manual!

-Applications can model asynchronous operations by writing requests into state that will eventually be processed by background `step` or `sys.refl.bgeval`.
-Modeling this explicitly is convenient for understanding how asynchronous operations interact with orthogonal persistence, live coding, and interruption.
-In contrast, background eval avoids most of these concerns.
+Normally, to simplify live coding, method names are ephemeral and cannot be transferred between transactions.
+However, this is a special case because we're transferring the method name *backwards* in time.
+There is no risk of a code switch logically occuring between the name being stored and applied.

+Background eval is compatible with transaction loop optimizations.
+For example, the operation can be stable for incremental computing.
+If a background transaction may return a non-deterministic choice of values, this choice naturally propagates into the caller.

+Aside from cacheable read-only operations, we can safely apply background eval for on-demand triggering of background tasks.
+For example, we can use background eval to process a queue of pending tasks.
+The on-demand nature allows for a bit more laziness, and may be more predictable than waiting on 'step'.

+## Long Running Transactions

+If we want to model

 ## Module System Access?
 Partial.
 Defer.